dorkodu/sage/paper/3 -- Principles and Concepts.md

     Sage is completely environment agnostic, it **never dictates** the use of *any programming language, backend, storage technique or even a query language like SQL, GraphQL or SPARQL*.
 Instead, Sage focuses on concepts and patterns that are achievable **no matter how you're building a service.** Although every language and every Sage implementation does things slightly differently.

-    It is just a specification about designing and building powerful APIs; from design, to architecture, to implementation, and even documentation.
+    Sage is just a specification about designing and building powerful APIs; from design, to architecture, to implementation, and even documentation.

 - ### Query-based Data Exchange